GrahamDumpleton-abandoned/mod_wsgi-docs/InstallationOnWindows.rst

 Apache service runs as will be able to read it.

-To configure Apache to make use of mod_wsgi, follow the instructions for loading mod_wsgi in the [QuickInstallationGuide Quick Installation Guide].
+To configure Apache to make use of mod_wsgi, follow the instructions for loading mod_wsgi in the :doc:`QuickInstallationGuide`.
-Also refer to the [QuickConfigurationGuide Quick Configuration Guide] and [ConfigurationGuidelines Configuration Guidelines].
+Also refer to the :doc:`QuickConfigurationGuide` and :doc:`ConfigurationGuidelines`.

 Note that the binaries from this site aren't actually called 'mod_wsgi.so'.
 You should rename the file to 'mod_wsgi.so' when it is placed into the